Guidance from the Department of Health and Social Care emphasises that residents should be allowed to exercise choice about their care.

 There are charges for short-term care services and how much you pay will be subject to a financial assessment.

-If your stay exceeds 3 weeks, or you wish to extend your stay for over 3 weeks while in your placement, you'll need to complete a financial self-assessment.
+If your stay exceeds 3 weeks, or you wish to extend your stay for over 3 weeks while in your placement, this will be classed as a time-limited stay and you'll need to complete a financial self-assessment.
 The assessment will also give you an indication of the amount you may be asked to pay as well as other advice and assistance to help you to claim any appropriate benefits.

 Complete a financial self-assessment